Fifi-Banjoko/interesting-reads/README.md

-# interesting-reads
+# Interesting Reads

-# Some projects that I have wprked on that are interesting to read
+# Some projects that I have worked on that are interesting to read
 # They include computer vision, natural language processing and general data analysis